 Users must ensure that Data is protected wherever and however it is accessed

-- Sensitive data containing the personal, medical, or academic information of College staff and students should not be stored in the cloud.
+- Sensitive data containing the personal, medical, or academic information of College staff and students must not be stored in the cloud.

-- A separate account should be setup for the storage of College data.
+- You should set up a separate account for the storage of College data.
 It should not be stored with the user’s personal data.